Want to find the answer quick?

 The xata.updatedAt column contains the timestamp of when the row was last updated.

-You can represent 1:N relations between tables by using columns of the link type.
-The value of the link column points to a record in the target table, specified by the ID.
-At query time, you can easily include columns from the target table by specifying the "columns" field in the request.
-For an example, see Selecting Columns from the Linked Tables.
+You can represent many-to-one relationships between tables by using columns of the link type.
+The value of the link column points to a record in the target table, referenced by the ID.

 It is also possible to use link columns that target the same table.
 For example, you can have a parent column that points to the parent record of the current record.